 - lack of communication.

 Setting these out in the brief helps the creative team avoid basic mistakes which hold up approvals.

-Creative teams should be clear what the mandatories mean.
-If they’re not clear, they should ask questions to clarify before they start the work.
+Creative teams should be clear on what the mandatories mean.
+If not, they should ask questions to clarify before they start the work.
 Better to do this earlier than later in the process.

 Challenge 2 - Opinions and approvals are not the same thing

 Everyone will have an opinion on the creative work.
 Listening to opinions is part of the process.
 But opinions are only that.
 They’re not approvals.

 In the creative approval process, opinions are beliefs about what works (or doesn’t) with the creative.

 They’re usually subjective.
 Not all opinions will be right.
 Not all opinions have the same value.
 It’s up to the creative team which they listen to and which they don’t.

 Approvals are collective and mandatory

 Approvals on the other hand mean making a decision.
 It’s a yes or a no. They’re usually more objective.
 The creative team need all approvers to approve before they can move forward.